alex-nogue/Microsoft_Certification_DP-100_Azure_Data_Scientist/README.md

+IMPORTANT NOTE: This repository is about the old version of the DP-100 certification.
+Today's certification focus is much more on Azure Machine Learning Service instead of Studio, which is disappearing with time.

 # Azure Data Scientist
 This repository contains my notes for preparing the exam Microsoft [DP-100: Designing and Implementing a Data Science Solution on Azure](https://www.microsoft.com/en-us/learning/exam-dp-100.aspx).